 - Enthusiastic to matter-of-fact.

-This is a chatbot the American automotive company Ford built with Spectrm’s conversational marketing platform.
+This is an automotive chatbot Ford built with Spectrm’s conversational marketing platform.

 Ford used it as a way to boost favorability and purchase intent for their Ford Ranger model with increased competition in Thailand.